Tre5et/scribus-dummy/README.md

 - Documentation strings from the docs (not done)

 ### Currently Included
-- Predefined Constants
+- Constants
 - Errors
 - Document Commands
 - Master Page Commands
 - Layers
 - Page Commands
+- Text Styles
+- Other Styles
+- Selection
-- Creating & Destroying Objects
+- Creating & Destroying Objects (not done)
-- Selecting Objects
-- Creating & Manipulating Styles
-- Handling Text Frames
+- Handling Text Frames (not done)
-- Using Dialogs
+- Using Dialogs (not done)